 Teacher of Science

-As a result of growth in pupil numbers and promotion of existing post holder, we are looking to appoint subject experts and enthusiasts to our high achieving team who want to work in a school where:
+As a result of a maternity leave, we are looking to appoint subject experts and enthusiasts to our high achieving team who want to work in a school where:

 • science is valued by students and families;

 • where the majority of students go on to study science at A level;

 • where Academy’s results have been significantly above national averages for many years and are in the top 10% nationally;

 • where the science progress 8 score is significantly above average at +1.0 for two consecutive years and ranked in the top 5% nationally;

 • where there is a strong academic ethos and high expectations of students;